top of page

 • Sleep disturbances and fatigue

 But there’s good news.
-A plant-based diet, combined with lifestyle medicine, can help women balance hormones, improve insulin sensitivity, and protect long-term health.
+A plant-based diet, combined with lifestyle medicine, can help women balance hormones, improve insulin sensitivity, and protect long-term health—an approach often used in integrative and lifestyle-focused care models like those described in lifestyle medicine vs traditional medicine.

 💡 Key Takeaway: Menopause doesn’t have to mean weight gain and poor metabolic health.
 With tailored plant-based nutrition, you can regain energy, balance, and control.